MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/index.md

 ---
-title: Map Control Concepts Reference | Microsoft Docs
+title: Map Control Concepts Reference - Native | Microsoft Docs
 description: The overview page for the Bing Map Control Concepts section contains a table containing the major set of concepts and links to examples.
 author: pablocan
 ms.author: pablocan
 ms.date: 08/12/2022
 ---

-# Map Control Concepts Reference
+# Map Control Concepts Reference - Native

 The Bing Maps SDK allows you to display a map in your application.
 Below, you will find the major set of concepts and examples to help you get started.